-If there are more applicants where Brayton Academy is their catchment area school than there are places left, (after higher criteria have been applied) the remaining places will be allocated based on who resides nearest to the Academy in a straight-line distance from the home address to the Academy.

-Children who do not receive a place in the first 210 will be allocated a ranked waiting list place.
-If the PAN of 210 has then not been reached the remaining places will be allocated to criterion 7, students where Brayton is not their catchment area school.
-These will be allocated according to their proximity to the Academy based on the straight-line distance from the home address to the Academy.
+In the event that there are more applicants where Brayton Academy is there priority school than there are places left, (after higher criteria have been applied) the remaining places will be allocated based on who reside nearest to the Academy in a straight line distance from the home address to the Academy.
+Children whose priority who do not receive a place in the first 210 will be allocated a ranked waiting list place according to their proximity to the Academy based on the straight line distance from the home address to the Academy.
+If the PAN of 210 has then not been reached the remaining places will be allocated to criteria 7, students where Brayton is not their priority school.
+These will be allocated according to their proximity to the Academy based on the straight line distance from the home address to the Academy.